 The 2019/20 tax year is upon us.
-And with it will bring a number of changes that are sure to affect those who submit Self Assessment tax returns.
+And with it will bring a number of new tax year changes that are sure to affect those who submit Self Assessment tax returns.

 The tax-free Personal Allowance will increase by £650 to £12,500, and the basic and higher rate bands will change too.
 The basic band for 2019/20 is at £12,501-£50,000, the higher at £50,001-£150,000, and the additional rate band remains at £150,000.
 This will require you to pay 20%, 40% and 45% tax on your earnings respectively.